Albert0i/RedisDump/RedisFunctions.md

 #### III.
 A Quick Start Guide
 For those who don't want to crawl through official documentations:

-- [Redis programmability](https://redis.io/docs/latest/develop/programmability/) section outlines the whole picture of Redis programming ecology.
+- [Redis programmability](https://redis.io/docs/latest/develop/programmability/) outlines the whole picture of Redis programming ecology.
-- [Scripting with Lua](https://redis.io/docs/latest/develop/programmability/eval-intro/) section describes scripting with Lua script in general.
+- [Scripting with Lua](https://redis.io/docs/latest/develop/programmability/eval-intro/) describes scripting with Lua script in general.
-- [Redis functions](https://redis.io/docs/latest/develop/programmability/functions-intro/) section specifically describes the new Redis Functions available from Redis 7 onward.
+- [Redis functions](https://redis.io/docs/latest/develop/programmability/functions-intro/) describes the new Redis Functions available from Redis 7 onward.

 Redis Functions are written in Lua and loaded into a Redis Server.
 They survive a server reboot and provide better way to share code among Redis clients.
 Redis Functions can be invoked either programmatically or in Redis CLI via [FCALL](https://redis.io/docs/latest/commands/fcall/) or [FCALL_RO](https://redis.io/docs/latest/commands/fcall_ro/) depending on whether the functions perform read/write or write only operations.
 The use of [FCALL_RO](https://redis.io/docs/latest/commands/fcall_ro/) offers subtle advantages and you *should* always stick to this regulation.
-If you are already familiar with Lua script, converting existing scripts into Redis Function is only only a couple of steps.
+If you are already familiar with Lua script, converting existing scripts into Redis Function is only a couple of steps.

 Code template for Redis function:
 `myLib.lua`